Pullusb/GP_onion_peel/README.md

 <!-- - ux: prevent custom transform if onion peel is disabled -->

+0.6.5

+- fix: crash on edit > scrub > undo. assigning an empty gp data and deleting old ones early in the update seem to prevent unreferenced pointer.

 0.6.4

 - fix: errors with on save transfo save